The reporting of sexual harassment can be difficult, so the Socialist Party aims to make the process as clear and straightforward as possible.

-The four Designated Safeguarding and Complaints Officers will be elected by the National Conference from a slate of candidates approved by the National Committee to ensure those elected are authoritative members and be balanced in terms of gender and age.
+The Designated Safeguarding and Complaints Officers will be elected by the National Conference from a slate of candidates approved by the National Committee to ensure those elected are authoritative members and be balanced in terms of gender and age.

 Reports or complaints regarding sexual harassment will be passed on to a Designated Safeguarding and Complaints Officer.
 Each Designated Safeguarding and Complaints Officers is required to share any reports or complaints they receive with the other officers to ensure accountability and best practice.
 Where a complaint is made against a Designated Safeguarding and Complaints Officers this individual will be excluded from all processes.

 The Socialist Party’s responsibilities:

 The party has a responsibility to look into incidents it has reason to think could constitute sexual harassment/assault.